-Counties or parts thereof with a bag limit of three Class N or NN deer in antierless season
+Counties or parts thereof with a bag limit of three Class N or NN deer in antlerless season

-There are 22 counties or parts thereof where a hunter may take three antlerless deer during the antlerless season by purchasing multiple Class N or NN stamps (see pages 15 and 20).
+There are 23 counties or parts thereof where a hunter may take three antlerless deer during the antlerless season by purchasing multiple Class N or NN stamps (see pages 15 and 20).
 Hunters may take up to three antlerless (Class N or NN) deer in each county or part thereof not to exceed the bag limit specified in each county or part thereof and not to exceed the annual statewide bag limit of three antlerless (Class N or NN) deer.
-See pages 18, 19 and 20 for antlerless regulations on WMAs and other public lands.
+See pages 18, 19 and 20 for antlerless

-See page 13 for special regulations regarding deer carcass transport and baiting and feeding of wildlife within the West Virginia CWD Containment Area.
+See page 14 for special regulations regarding deer carcass transport and baiting and feeding of wildlife within the West Virginia CWD Containment Area.

-Concurrent Hunting during the Antlerless Deer Season
+Concurrent Hunting during the Antierless Deer Season